|Rewards Rating:||4.6 / 5|

 In a Nutshell:

-A good value for Hilton hotel fans, the Honors Ascend card makes it easy to quickly earn free night’s stays by offering a substantial introductory bonus and an ample point bonus on U.S. gas station, U.S restaurant, U.S. supermarket and Hilton hotel purchases.
+A good value for Hilton hotel fans, the Honors Surpass card makes it easy to quickly earn free night’s stays by offering a substantial introductory bonus and an ample point bonus on U.S. gas station, U.S restaurant, U.S. supermarket and Hilton hotel purchases.
 (Terms apply)

 Other Notable Features: Automatic gold status, Diamond status each year you spend $40,000, 25% bonus on Honors base points, free weekend night each year you spend $15,000, 5th night free, free room upgrades, 10 free Priority Pass lounge passes, no foreign transaction fee (See rates and fees), baggage insurance, return protection, purchase protection, entertainment access